strwb3rri/Hi-there/README.md

 tc ; Touch Comfort.
 I'm a very clingy or needy person, so I really want someone to cuddle/sit with me, Nuzzle me, or boop.
 (Don't have to btw!
 More Comfortable with friends doing this, but I won't mind.) (❀❛ ֊ ❛„)♡

-c+h ; Cuddles and hide.
-Can sit next to me, boop me, and hide behind me, I don't mind. (˶ᵔ ᵕ ᵔ˶)

 int ; Talk with me!
 Though I am shy, I still can chat, But I am random with what I talk about.

 comf , Kin ; Comfort Character / Character I kin or find relatable.